pschaus/book_lepl1402/source/part1.rst

     person1.name = "Peter";
     person1.salary = 42000;

-Like static variables, instance variables are automatically initialized with the value 0 (for number variables), with :code:`false` (for boolean variables), or with :code:`null` (for all other variables).
+Like static variables, instance variables are automatically initialized with the value 0 (for number variables), with :code:`false` (for boolean variables), or with :code:`null` (for all other types).
 In our example, this is dangerous because we could forget to specify the salary of the employee:

 .. code-block:: java